IRA and Retirement Plan Limits for 2023

 How much can you save in a work-based plan?

-If you participate in an employer-sponsored retirement plan, you may be pleased to learn that you can save even more in 2022.
-The maximum amount you can contribute (your “elective deferrals”) to a 401(k) plan will increase to $20,500 in 2022.
+If you participate in an employer-sponsored retirement plan, you may be pleased to learn that you can save even more in 2023.
+The maximum amount you can contribute (your “elective deferrals”) to a 401(k) plan will increase to $22,500 in 2023.
 This limit also applies to 403(b) and 457(b) plans, as well as the Federal Thrift Plan.
-If you’re age 50 or older, you can also make catch-up contributions of up to $6,500 to these plans in 2022 (unchanged from 2021).
+If you’re age 50 or older, you can also make catch-up contributions of up to $7,500 to these plans in 2023 (up from $6,500 in 2022).
 [Special catch-up limits apply to certain participants in 403(b) and 457(b) plans.]

 If you have questions about how these limits affect you and your retirement planning, contact a CFS* Wealth Management Advisor today.
 Please give us a call at 303.443.4672 x2240 to set up a no-obligation appointment to discuss your options further.